AldenReyes/Phase-1-SPA-Project/README.md

 <br>

-## Prerequisites
+### Prerequisites

+1. This webpage relies on json-server to serve data to it.
-1. If you already have json-server, move to step 2, otherwise, please install [json-server](https://www.npmjs.com/package/json-server) by running the following command in your terminal.
+If you already have json-server, move to step 2, otherwise, please install [json-server](https://www.npmjs.com/package/json-server) by running the following command in your terminal.

 - json-server installation